Build confidence in managing and reducing panic attacks

 • Closing sessions: planning how to continue exposures as necessary outside of therapy; how to apply skills to other problems; developing confidence and a sense of capability and resilience by exploring how you’ve been able to confront and manage these fears and sensations

-You can learn how to manage panic attacks, and decrease your anxiety about panic attacks and catastrophe!
+You can learn how to manage panic attacks and decrease your anxiety about panic attacks and catastrophes!
 With exposure therapy and talk therapy, I have helped clients conquer their fears of driving, going out in public places such as the grocery store, engage in daily activities, be alone in their home or in a public place, and more.

 Frequently asked questions about panic disorder therapy